AmielP/DailyLogAppProject/README.md

 Update vAlpha 1.2.5:
 - Bug fixes
-- Menu option "New" is fully operational
+- Menu option "New" is fully operational.
-- Shortcut keys for "Send" and "Cancel" have been created
+- Shortcut keys for "Send" and "Cancel" have been created.

 Update vAlpha 1.5.0:
-- All menu options are now fully operational with the addition of shortcut keys
+- All menu options are now fully operational with the addition of shortcut keys.

+Update vAlpha 1.5.1:
+- Added features to the "About" menu item under the "Help" menu option.

 When hitting the "Send" button, you are always prompted to choose a directory in which to save the file.
 To continue opening the previous the log, be sure to only save the file in the same directory it was created.